-58-Better identification of the transformative social impacts of digital technologies and their applications and uses, along with the related ethical issues.
+58-

 VC EGY: 59 - 27 The need to promote and protect the right of all citizens to seek, receive, and impart information regardless of their language, age, gender, or impairment within the Information Society as enshrined in the preamble.

-Creation of an accessibility observatory, to follow and share good practice and solution on the right of all citizens regardless of their language, age , gender, or impairment to access content within the Information Society,
+The need to share good practice and solution on the right of all citizens regardless of their language, age , gender, or impairment to access content within the Information Society.
+[Preliminarily Agreed]

-Canada, Government: The need to share good practice and solution on the right of all citizens regardless of their language, age, gender, or impairment to access content within the Information Society.
+Canada, Government: The need to promote and protect the right of all individuals to seek, receive and impart information, as enshrined in article 19 of the Universal Declaration on Human Rights and the International Covenant on Civil and Political Rights, regardless of their language, age, gender, or impairment, within the Information Society.
 [Preliminarily Agreed]

 VC EGY: 60 – suggest deletion.

-- Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.
+- [Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens. ]

 Czech Republic, Government : CZ supports deleting of this text.